Sell First vs. Buy First

 Collateral

 Uses the equity in your current home as security for the lender.
-You generally need a firm sale in place to qualify.
+A firm sale in place is commonly required to qualify.

 Competitive Offers